reactjs/react.dev/src/content/reference/react/useId.md

 #### Returns {/*returns*/}

-`useId` returns a unique ID string associated with this particular `useId` call in this particular component.
+`useId` returns a unique ID string associated with this particular `useId` call in this particular Component.

 #### Caveats {/*caveats*/}

-* `useId` is a Hook, so you can only call it **at the top level of your component** or your own Hooks.
+* `useId` is a Hook, so you can only call it **at the top level of your Component** or your own Hooks.
 You can't call it inside loops or conditions.
 If you need that, extract a new Component and move the state into it.

 * `useId` **should not be used to generate keys** in a list.
 [Keys should be generated from your data.](/learn/rendering-lists#where-to-get-your-key)